react-native-community/discussions-and-proposals/proposals/0949-ship-standard-javascript-from-published-package.md

 ## Detailed design

-React Native's publishing pipeline would gain a Flow stripping step, and introduce a `"flow"` `exports` condition:
+React Native's publishing pipeline would gain a Flow-to-standard-JavaScript transform step, and introduce a `"flow"` `exports` condition:

 1. **Build Process**:
-   - Use `@babel/plugin-transform-flow-strip-types` or `flow-remove-types` to remove Flow annotations at publish time.
+    - Use a publish-time transform pipeline by reusing the Flow-related transforms from `@react-native/babel-preset` to emit standard JavaScript output.
+This is not limited to stripping type annotations.
+It also includes transforms for Flow syntax features (e.g. enums).
     - Preserve the original Flow-typed sources, which will be available via the `"flow"` `exports` condition.

 2. **Package Structure:**
     The npm package would include:
-   - Plain `.js` files → Flow annotations stripped
+    - Plain `.js` files → standard JavaScript output (no Flow syntax)
     - Existing `.d.ts` files for TypeScript
     - Flow-typed source files for Flow users (via the `"flow"` `exports` condition)

 3. **Source Repository:**
    The React Native source would remain Flow-typed internally.
 Only the published output changes.

 ## Drawbacks

-- **Build Pipeline**: Adds a Flow stripping step to the release process
+- **Build Pipeline**: Adds a Flow-to-standard-JavaScript transform step to the release process
 - **Flow Users**: May perceive this as reduced Flow support (though the Flow-typed sources remain available via the `"flow"` `exports` condition)

 ## Alternatives

-The alternative is to keep Flow annotations in JavaScript files and require each tool (SWC, esbuild, oxc etc.) to strip Flow types using `flow-remove-types` or equivalent (Rust-based for SWC and oxc, Go-based for esbuild etc).
-However, this would be a repetitive task executed each time these tools run, causing performance loss compared to shipping plain JavaScript.
+The alternative is to keep Flow syntax in JavaScript files and require each tool (SWC, esbuild, oxc etc.) to transpile Flow into standard JavaScript (strip type annotations and apply transforms for Flow-only syntax) using `flow-remove-types` plus additional transforms, or an equivalent pipeline (Rust-based for SWC and oxc, Go-based for esbuild etc).
+However, this would be a repetitive task executed each time these tools run, causing performance loss compared to shipping standard JavaScript.

 ## Adoption strategy